marcushilaire/hidekeys/README.md

 ### [Server Side](server.js)

-Set up a route on the server where the client can request an api key.
+Set up a route on the server where the client can request a variable:

 ```js
 app.get("/apiKey", function(req, res) {